Mogana004/code.Java/day_5Loops/patternUsingLoops.java.md

 ## Question
-printing pattern with n number of Rows and M number of Columns
+printing pattern with M number of Rows and N number of Columns
 ## code

 ```java